world-federation-of-advertisers/cross-media-measurement/docs/gke/duchy-deployment.md

 want to choose from the [compute-optimized](https://cloud.google.com/compute/docs/compute-optimized-machines) machine family (e.g. `c2-standard-4`) which are more expensive.

+The GKE version should be no older than `1.24.0` in order to support build-in gRPC health prob.

 To configure `kubectl` to access this cluster, run